Downtown Jacksonville as seen from the St. John's River

 Q: What are downsides to living in Jacksonville, Florida?

-A: If you’re someone who loves city living for its walkability, you may find that hard to do in Jacksonville.
+What are the cons of living in Jacksonville?
+If you’re someone who loves city living for its walkability, you may find that hard to do in Jacksonville.
 Given its massive size, you really need a car to get around the entire city.
 And when considering safety, Jacksonville also has a relatively high crime index.
-Neighborhood Scout gives Jax a crime index of 8, meaning it’s considered to be safer than only 8% of other U.S. cities, so you’ll want to be vigilant, as in most cities.
+Neighborhood Scout gives Jax a crime index of 1, meaning it’s considered to be safer than only 1 percent of other U.S. cities, so you’ll want to be vigilant, as in most cities.

 Lynyrd Skynyrd, The Allman Brothers Band, Limp Bizkit, Shinedown, .38 Special, and The Red Jumpsuit Apparatus have one very special thing in common: They were all formed in Jacksonville, Florida.
 Jacksonville is known as the Birthplace of Southern Rock, but the city has been a hotbed for a spectrum of musical genres since the early 1900s, including blues, jazz, and, of course, rock.

-In addition to the numerous fame-bound Jacksonville bands and musicians, the city hosts numerous music festivals throughout the year.
-Springing the Blues and the Jacksonville Jazz Festival annually attract large crowds of music lovers and artists from all over the world.
+In addition to the numerous fame-bound Jacksonville bands and musicians, the city hosts several music festivals throughout the year.
+Springing the Blues Festival and the Jacksonville Jazz Festival attract large crowds of music lovers and artists from all over the world.

 Interested in Living in Jacksonville?

-Now that you've got some quick facts about Jax, it's time to start planning your move.
+Now that you've learned some quick facts, it’s time to start thinking about moving to Jacksonville, FL.
 Using our detailed week-by-week moving checklist will make a big difference in avoiding hassles and reducing stress.
-Then, when you’re getting settled, try these , along with other home improvement and decor ideas from the PODS Blog.
+Then, when you’re getting settled, try these 5 Projects To Make Your New Home Shine, along with other home improvement and decor ideas from the PODS Blog.

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.